CMU-313/CMU-313.github.io/docs/projects/P1/index.md

 	// The next line calls a function in a module that has not been updated to TS yet
 	// eslint-disable-next-line @typescript-eslint/no-unsafe-member-access, @typescript-eslint/no-unsafe-call
 	```

 	We will check your files to make sure you are only suppressing these warnings when absolutely necessary.
-For examples and more details, see the [Resources & Documentation](#typescript-background) section below.
+For examples and more details, see the [Resources & Documentation](#additional-typescript-background) section below.

 As you work, be sure to periodically commit your changes.
 Your commit message(s) must clearly describe what is changing.
 If you’d like, you can make use of branching and pull requests in your own repository to practice working with GitHub.

 Once you are satisfied, open a pull request from your personal branch back to the **class** repository.
 Similar to the Issue, your PR title should mention the full path of the file you’ve changed.
 The PR body should summarize the changes you made and [use one of the linking keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to link the issue that you previously opened (e.g. adding `resolves #313` will signal to GitHub that this PR resolves issue number 313).

-!!! warning
-	When creating pull requests, GitHub will automatically default the receiving repository to be the root repository.
-Be sure to double-check that your pull request is to **CMU-313/NodeBB**.

 There will be automated checks that run on your pull request to ensure you meet the requirements of this assignment.
 Some of them take a while to run, so be sure to check on your pull request periodically to ensure that all these actions pass and everything is working properly!

+!!! note
+	If the tests are failing on GitHub but work locally, it may be caused by server overload.
+Re-running the failing GitHub Action 1-2 times will resolve this.

 If all of the actions have passed, you will see a green checkmark next to your pull request.
 This signals that you have completed the implementation aspect of this assignment! ✅